 Decision Making Policy

-In 2021 the editorship of Engaging Science, Technology, and Society (ESTS) changed and increased in size.
+In 2021, the editorship of Engaging Science, Technology, and Society (ESTS) changed and increased in size.
 We also updated our editorial policies, in particular to deepen our commitment to fostering broadly inclusive, open access, and transnational STS scholarship and community.
 Our current editorial policies are listed below.
 These will be reviewed by the journal’s editorial collective and editorial board annually, and updated as required.
-We will announce significant policy changes via our website and our social media channels (@eSTSjournal on Twitter, and our newsletter, especially), we also ask the journal’s community to periodically visit this website to stay updated.
+We will announce significant policy changes via our website and our social media channels (@eSTSjournal on Twitter, and on @estsjournal@Mastodon.world Mastodon, our newsletter, especially), we also ask the journal’s community to periodically visit this website to stay updated.
 We welcome comments and suggestions on our editorial policies from the ESTS community, these may be communicated to us by emailing our managing editor.

 Peer Review Process